av1155/FlaskKeyring/README.md

 ## Introduction

 FlaskKeyring is an exemplary password management web application, skillfully constructed using Python and Flask.
 It stands as a hallmark of modern web application development, integrating sophisticated full-stack technologies with stringent security measures.
 This application not only manages sensitive information efficiently but also showcases my expertise in creating user-centric and complex web solutions.
-Deployed seamlessly on Heroku, FlaskKeyring is accessible [here](https://flaskkeyring-bdcc755e0734.herokuapp.com).
+Deployed seamlessly on Heroku, FlaskKeyring is accessible at [https://flaskkeyring.tech](https://flaskkeyring.tech).

 ## Core Technologies